envicutor/documentation/introduction.rst

 We define execution limits as the constraints that a submission is subject to; these include: CPU time, wall (real) time, memory usage, and other constraints.

 Many systems that make use of remote code execution need to impose execution limits on submissions.
-For example, a competitive programming system needs to ensure the execution time for the competitors' submissions does not exceed the time limit that the judge determined for a certain problem (imposing a CPU-time limit).\ :cite:`codeforces-cpu-time-limit`
+For example, a competitive programming system needs to ensure the execution time for the competitors' submissions does not exceed the time limit that the judge determined for a certain problem (imposing a CPU-time limit) :cite:`codeforces-cpu-time-limit`.

 We discuss suboptimal ways some code execution systems use to impose such constraints and how Envicutor imposes them.